Treva Etienne

+Career

 Etienne guest starred in the BBC drama Death In Paradise, the CBS spinoff Criminal Minds Beyond Borders, and the CW fantasy/horror Supernatural.
 He has a leading role in the indie horror movie Itsy Bitsy and was a recurring guest star for two seasons in Steven Spielberg’s sci-fi drama Falling Skies.
 His movie roles include Terminator Salvation, Pirates of the Caribbean: The Curse of the Black Pearl, Bad Boys II, Black Hawk Down and Eyes Wide Shut.
 His U.S. TV roles include Undercovers, The Philanthropist, 24, Criminal Minds, Medium, Charmed, Angel and Threat Matrix.

 His U.S. independent movie credits include Masked and Anonymous, Mob Rules, Compulsion, Green Street Hooligans II, The Changeling, English as a Second Language, South of The Border, Desert Vows, Japan and Bar Room Babies.
 He has produced a short film documentary on homeless teens in LA and is currently in post production co-producing a feature-length documentary on Archbishop Desmond Tutu and his message of global forgiveness.

-In the UK he is known for his roles in TV drama series The Last Train, London’s Burning and the BAFTA/RTS award-winning series Holding On.
+In the UK, Etienne is known for his roles in TV drama series The Last Train, London’s Burning and the BAFTA/RTS award-winning series Holding On.
 Other TV credits include The Godsend, Casualty, The Bill, Only Fools and Horses, Desmond’s and Sir Peter Hall’s The Final Passage.
-In 2018 he played in five episodes in the BBC drama series Black Earth Rising.
+In 2018, he played in five episodes in the BBC drama series Black Earth Rising.